-rolls the dice to bring you an obscure slice of gaming history, from lost gems to weapons grade atrocities.
+From 2010 to 2014 Richard Cobbett (opens in new tab) wrote Crapshoot, a column about rolling the dice to bring random obscure games back into the light.
 This week, the comedy game equivalent of putting 5318008 on a calculator.
 Then looking up and realising you're on the Titanic.
 And it's on fire.

-.
+Many years ago, a game that decided to combine adventure and RPG into one package.
+It was exciting.
+It was dramatic.
+It was funny.
 It spawned four sequels, and still lives on in players hearts as a true classic.
 Sadly, it was called Quest for Glory and this is not that game.
-Oh no.

-similar though, except that instead of all that good stuff, imagine a giant comedy catapult being loaded with as much poo as the writers could find, then fired as hard as possible into the nearest wall for maximum splatter.
+Kingdom O' Magic is similar, except that instead of all that good stuff, imagine a giant comedy catapult being loaded with as much poo as the writers could find, then fired as hard as possible into the nearest wall.
 It's the kind of game that's guaranteed to get a few laughs, if only because of probability.
 Welcome to a world where life is cheap, but not as cheap as the jokes.

 And obviously, I could totally do that.
 I just think it would be tacky, is all.